 Azure AD application proxy connector configuration

-- Navigate to Azure Active Directory – > Application Proxy and Enable Application proxy
+Log in to the Azure portal as a global administrator.
+Navigate to Azure Active Directory – > Application Proxy and Enable Application Proxy.
+Next, Download the Connector service.

-- You will receive the below message after successful installation.
+You will receive the below message after successful installation.

-- You can also verify the event viewer to ensure no errors related to the Proxy connector.
+You can also verify the event viewer to ensure no errors related to the Proxy connector.

-- Two new Azure AD Application proxy connector services get created.
+Two new Azure AD Application Proxy connector services get created.

 How to publish the internal application to the My Apps portal

-- Log in to the Azure portal as a global admin.
+Log in to the Azure portal as a global admin.
+Navigate to Azure Active Directory – > Enterprise Applications

 - Click on “New application.”